 • Aim for 20-30g protein at breakfast.

-• Choose a low glycemic index carbohydrate like whole grain, vegetables, fruits, ect.
+• Choose a low glycemic index carbohydrates like whole grains, vegetables, fruits, ect.

 • Add in healthy fats like avocado, hemp seeds, walnuts, flaxseeds, ect.